 The Nippon Business Institute (NBI) is an undergraduate international studies program concentrating on the practical and cultural aspects of Japan-U.S. business relationships.
 The primary mission of the NBI is to help bridge the cultural gap that exists between eastern and western cultures.
 The NBI program provides for the development of awareness, understanding, and skills in critical areas such as culture, history, business practices, and the Japanese language.
-Students can earn an Endorsement in US-Japan Intercultural Fundamentals through a concentrated course of study.
+Students can earn an endorsement in US-Japan Intercultural Fundamentals through a concentrated course of study.

-In addition to offering college credit courses in Japanese language, history and culture the NBI also conducts workshops and seminars covering Japanese language, culture, business relations, cooking, calligraphy, flower arrangement, tea ceremony, and art.
+In addition to offering college credit courses in Japanese language, history, and culture, the NBI also conducts workshops and seminars about Japanese language, culture, business relations, cooking, calligraphy, flower arrangement, tea ceremony, and art.
 The NBI provides customized consulting and training services to government agencies and businesses wanting to improve their Japan-U.S. relationships.
 The NBI also offers cultural immersion programs providing students with valuable experiences in Japan.
-Contact the NBI at 425-388-9195, or ao to www.everettcc.edu/nbi.
+Contact the NBI at 425-388-9195, or go to EverettCC.edu/NBI.

-Northwest Language Center
+Northwest Language Center and World Languages

-The Northwest Language Center (NLC) is directed by language professionals who have excelled at creating and offering a wide variety of innovative programs that invite foreign language learning and promote intercultural effectiveness and global understanding.
+The Northwest Language Center (NLC) is directed by language professionals who have excelled at creating and offering a wide variety of innovative programs that invite world language learning and promote intercultural effectiveness and global understanding.
 The NLC's mission is to help Western Washington communicate with the world.

-The NLC offers: international study-abroad and exchange programs with Germany (Stuttgart), Spain and Mexico, customized on-site language instruction to meet the needs of local businesses, government agencies and educational institutions, general conversational workshops in many languages on campus (American Sign Language, Arabic, French, German, Italian, Portuguese, Russian, Spanish and others), specialized terminology seminars (Spanish for nurses, Spanish for police officers, Russian for pharmacists and many more), travel workshops, language tutoring for individuals and groups and children's classes at local elementary schools.
-Contact us at 425-388-9499, or go to www.everettcc.edu/nlc.
+The NLC offers: international study-abroad and exchange programs with Germany and Spain, customized on-site Spanish language instruction to meet the needs of local businesses, government agencies and educational institutions, general on-campus conversational workshops in many languages, specialized terminology seminars (Spanish for nurses, and more), travel workshops, language tutoring for individuals and groups, and children's classes at local elementary schools.
+Contact the NLC at 425-388-9499, or go to EverettCC.edu/NLC.